Sama Jaya Free Industrial Zone: Infrastructure and incentives

-Companies inside the FIZ are exempted from sales and services tax.
+Companies inside Sama Jaya are exempted from sales and services tax.
 Besides, companies given pioneer status inside the zone are exempted from import and export tariffs, 35% corporate income tax, and 5% development tax for five to ten years.
 After expiry of the income tax exemption, the company can also apply for investment tax credit exemption for additional five to ten years.
 Sarawak state government offers subsidies of water, electricity and also other physical infrastructure support in the zone.

-Sama Jaya FIZ is located 12 km from Kuching International Airport, 6 km from Kuching port and 16 km from the city centre.
+Sama Jaya is located 12 km from Kuching International Airport, 6 km from [port] and 16 km from the city centre.
 Roads, drainage systems, electricity substations, water supplies, and telephone networks were constructed here.
-IPVPN, Fibre Optics and ADL/ADSL internet connections are available.
+IPVPN, fibre optics and ADL/ADSL internet connections are available.

-In 2015, X-Fab signed a memorandum of understanding (MoU) with engineering faculty of Universiti Malaysia Sarawak (UNIMAS) on research and development.
+In 2015, X-Fab signed a memorandum of understanding (MoU) with the engineering faculty of Universiti Malaysia Sarawak (UNIMAS) on research and development.
 X-Fab also expanded its collaboration with Swinburne University of Technology Sarawak Campus.

 East Coast Freight Forwarders is involved in integrated logistics, international freight forwarding, warehouses, and distribution of manufactured goods in the zone.